 If your score is lower than 670, you will not likely get approved and if it isn’t higher than the mid 700’s than the rate on your loan is likely to be in the 12% to 15% range making your monthly payments likely higher than your current minimum monthly payments.
 This is due to the fact that the loan will only be amortized over a 3 to 5 year period which is considerably shorter than most credit cards.

 Another potential debt relief option to consider are debt management plans through non-profit credit counseling agencies.
-These programs can negotiate with creditors to potentially lower interest rates and consolidate debts into one more manageable monthly payment.
+These programs can negotiate with creditors to potentially lower interest rates and combine multiple debts into one more manageable monthly payment.

 The unfortunate reality is that unsecured debt consolidation loans are simply not going to be available to the consumers who need them the most.
 The good news, however, is that there is typically more than one path to a destination and if your initial path to debt freedom has been blocked, there are other options available that have not been.